-TI relies on two primary strategies to operate more sustainably:
+We rely on two primary strategies to operate buildings more sustainably:

-These practices help us reduce natural resource consumption, environmental impact and operation costs.
+These practices help us reduce natural resource consumption, environmental impact and operating costs.
 Reducing energy use also enables us to shrink our carbon footprint.

-- For new construction, TI adheres to the USGBC's Leadership in Energy and Environmental Design (LEED) building standards.
+- For new construction, we adhere to the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) building standards.
 LEED addresses five key areas of green building practices: sustainable sites, water efficiency, energy and the atmosphere, materials and resources, and indoor environmental quality.

-- For existing buildings, TI shares efficiency best practices among its global sites.
+- For existing buildings, we share efficiency best practices among global sites.

 LEED for new construction

-These sites alone comprise more than 2 million square feet of LEED-certified space, which is more than 8 percent of TI's total space worldwide.
+These sites alone comprise more than 2 million square feet of LEED-certified space, which is more than 9 percent of our total space worldwide.